What is art history?

 The study of artworks within the context of their historical development and style is known as art history.
 When students major in Art History, they learn about Painting, sculpture, architecture, ceramics, furniture, and other Art History adornments.
 Fundamental courses in art history consist of Methodology of Art History and Theory, 19th-century Art, Modern Art, Art after Modernism, Postmodern Art, History of The Renaissance, History of Latin America, and Gothic and Baroque styles are all covered.
 In some schools, feminism as a form of artistic expression is also studied.

-In the broader scope, Art History covers anthropology, archaeological knowledge, Latin language, literature, cinematography, photography, library science, computer skills and more.
-While some institutions do not require students to master any software or technology, others will integrate computers with the creative arts.
+In the broader scope, majoring in Art History covers anthropology, archaeological knowledge, Latin language, literature, cinematography, photography, library science, computer skills, and more.
+While some institutions do not require students to master any software or technology, majoring in art history may involve integrating computers with the creative arts at others.
+This intersection of traditional and technological aspects within the field emphasizes the dynamic and evolving nature of studying art history.

 When students major in Art History, the curriculum teaches them about the histories of the various ethnic groups and cultures that are depicted in the artwork.
 Artificial intelligence (AI), virtual reality (VR), augmented reality (AR), digital designs, and 3D printers are just a few of the technological and social media innovations that have drastically altered the way that contemporary art is produced, viewed, and shared in our interconnected world.